glentakahashi/wheresglen.com/README.md

 How to install
 ===

+**NOTE: This is not fork/clone-ready and won't work even if you follow instructions.
+I had to do some manual hacks to work with major limitations**

 Get your cookies for google maps: open a chrome incognito navigate to URL FOR GOOGLE LOCATION HISTORY